Absent Freeholder and Leaking Flats

 She finished by saying that we may wish to make a complaint to the council and, if dissatisfied with the response, we can then escalate our case to the Housing Ombudsman.

-I also drew attention to the ‘prejudical to health’ element of the initial notices sent to the managing agents by the Community Protection Officer and said that surely having no lights on the stairwell would come under the Council’s remit especially as a resident had sustained two broken ankles as a result!
+I also drew attention to the ‘prejudical to health’ element of the first notices sent to the managing agents by the Community Protection Officer and said that surely having no lights on the stairwell would come under the Council’s remit especially as a resident had sustained two broken ankles as a result!

 I finished by asking why there was no available legislation to impose immediate penalties on the managing parties.

-The letter went on to state that there was quite clearly an urgent need to repair various parts of the building and three points were highlighted:
+The letter went on to state that there was clearly an urgent need to repair various parts of the building and three points were highlighted:

 - The roof is in need of urgent repair and despite repeated requests to the managing agents no action has been taken.
 Whilst it may not immediately affect you, if not repaired it will harm the building as a whole during the course of time;